uncefact/project-crm/website/docs/specification/index.md

 title: Technical Specification
 ---

-The specification is the heart of UNTP-CRM.
-It defines the detailed specifications for interoperable implementations.
-This page provides an outline of the purpose and scope of each component of the specification.
+The specification is the heart of UNTP-CRM as it describes **what** implementers need to do to adopt the standard and start publishing and linking their data interoperably with others.